 Portuguese Pousadas

 Pousadas are a network of notable historic buildings like castles, convents and palatial estates that have been remodelled and reimagined as upscale hotels.
-They make for a fascinating guest experience, as one gets to be immersed in some local history and feel connected to history of the destination.
+They make for a fascinating guest experience, as one gets to be immersed in some local history and feel connected to the history of the destination.

 The Hotel & Gardens

 Pousada Palacio Estoi is no exception.
 The main property is truly striking.
-It’s a Baroque 18th century palace, modelled on Portuguese Royal residences.
+It’s a Baroque 18th-century palace, modelled on Portuguese Royal residences.

 This extravagant aristocratic home has been restored and now offers beautiful public spaces for the hotel, with drawing rooms that look out over the classical gardens that include fountains, pools and even a romantic grotto.